arthur-ai/bench/docs/source/compare_prompts.md

 ## Create test suite

-For this test suite, we will use the BERTScore scoring metric to measure how much the candidate summaries approach the reference summaries by upgrading our prompt with task-specific detail and an example.
+For this test suite, we will use BERTScore to measure how much the candidate summaries approach the reference summaries by upgrading our prompt with task-specific detail and an example.

 ```python
 from arthur_bench.run.testsuite import TestSuite